OriHasin/submission-app/README.md

 # Guardz Submission Service

-A full-stack service for submit user form & view them (real-time updates) built with NestJS, React + Vite, Nginx, Docker, and PostgreSQL.
+A full-stack service for submit user form & view historical submitted users including real-time updates.
+Built with NestJS, React + Vite, Nginx, Docker, and PostgreSQL.

 ### How To Run The Application